Facelift and Neck Lift (Rhytidectomy)

 Can a Facelift Be Combined With Other Procedures?

-A rhytidectomy will address the loose and sagging skin of the lower face, jawline, and neck.
-This will tighten the skin and remove the excess.
-But will not make the face look fuller or add volume to the cheeks and midface.
+A facelift will tighten the lower face, but will not make the face look fuller or add volume to the cheeks and midface.
 In order to accomplish this, fat grafting is often performed at the same time and adds volume to the face.
 Normally the fat is taken by liposuction from the abdomen and is injected into specific areas of the face.

-There are multiple rhytidectomy techniques, and which technique is utilized depends on the particular person.
-The surgery has to be customized to the individual’s face and neck type.
-A facelift improves appearance significantly in the lower third of the face.
-But, facelifts cannot improve wrinkles or sagging around the forehead, brows, eyes, nasolabial folds, chin, or mouth.
+Facelifts cannot improve wrinkles or sagging around the forehead, brows, eyes, nasolabial folds, chin, or mouth.
 In order to address these areas, other procedures can be performed such as brow lift, eye lift, fat grafting, facial fillers, and laser resurfacing.
-A rhytidectomy also does not alter facial asymmetry.
-If you are asymmetric before surgery, you will be asymmetric after surgery.

 Request a Consultation